-For an entry level job, it’s probably safer not to point out that you know their hiring process is flawed, but you can use this knowledge to your advantage by not getting fooled into thinking it matters how quickly you solve the puzzle.
+For an entry-level job, it’s probably safer not to point out that you know their hiring process is flawed, but you can use this knowledge to your advantage by not getting fooled into thinking it matters how quickly you solve the puzzle.
 So stay calm.
-By simply not panicking you demonstrate you are smart and confident enough to know that solving a silly brain teaser does not indicate how intelligent you are.
+By simply not panicking, you demonstrate you are smart and confident enough to know that solving a silly brain teaser doesn't indicate how intelligent you are.

 05. Pretend it's your first day

 An interviewer’s job is not only to find someone with the skills to perform the work, but also who enhances the existing team.
 If there are dogs in the office and you are a dog lover, pet them (without being annoying).
-If a designer is using a special pen you love, compliment it and if a conversation strikes up, don’t forget to introduce yourself.
+If a designer is using a special pen you love, compliment it.

 If a technical question arises and the interviewer pulls in one of the current engineers to help answer it, welcome the situation as if you are already colleagues.
 Seize every opportunity to interact in ways that demonstrate your ability to do the work and be part of the team, even if it’s only for a minute or two.

-Do not try to prove that you are better than the existing employees.
-You are not competing with them for the job, and it will make them dislike you.
+Don't try to prove that you are better than the existing employees.
+You're not competing with them for the job, and it will make them dislike you.
 A smart boss will be more impressed by your ability to empower others than to upstage them.

 06. Know what they do

-If you are interviewing with a startup, download their app and spend some time learning how it works.
+If you are interviewing with a startup, download their app and spend some time learning how it works (save any notes in reliable cloud storage, just to be safe).
 If there are features or design decisions you don’t understand, or if you have ideas on how you could improve something, these are great questions to ask (politely) when it’s your turn.
 Just make sure you are also respectful and complimentary.